comet-cc/GuaranTEE/README.md

 ```

 ### 4 Build the stack
-a) Run the container with:
+a) Run the container:
 ```
 ../container.sh -v </absolute/path/to/rme-stack> run
 cd </absolute/path/to/rme-stack>
 ```
-b) Build the stack with:
+b) Build the stack:
 ```
 ./build-scripts/aemfvp-a-rme/build-test-buildroot.sh -p aemfvp-a-rme all
 ```